 The restaurants are normally open for lunch from 13:00 to 16:00 or 17:00, after the typical siesta break they open again for dinner from 20:00 until midnight.
 Some restaurants may close for one day, which is usually Monday.
 Bars and nightclubs are open from sunset until sunrise, the busiest time there is between 2 and 4 am.
 Bars usually close at 3, discotheques and clubs at 6 am.

 Safety Tips / Pick-pockets

-Whilst Athens is generally a very safe city, pickpocketing might occur as in each tourist hotspot.
+Whilst Seville is generally a very safe city, pickpocketing might occur as in each tourist hotspot.
 We recommend carrying your wallets in closed/zipped bags and keeping an eye on your bag when standing/walking in crowded areas, packed bus stations, etc. Do not carry all cash money, credit card and ID documents all together in one bag/pocket.
 Don’t put phones, cameras etc. on tables at cafés and keep your belongings always on your lap.
 Be wary of strangers approaching or touching you and do not play any street games.

 The main emergency numbers are:

 Police: 092 (Local Police)

 Fire Department: 080

 There is a special way to get to know the most genuine Seville: shopping in the city.
 Seville has extensive shopping areas ready for your enjoyment.
 Discover the city by shopping where Sevillianos do, from craft products to other more innovative offerings.
 Opening hours are usually Monday to Saturday from 10:00 – 21:00